alankent/magento2devbox-skeleton/README.md

 If you are running Docker in VirtualBox, you may need to edit the local `m2ssh` and `m2unison` scripts to replace "localhost" with the IP address allocated by VirtualBox.

+Note: If you destroy and recreate containers, SSH may report warnings about changes in identity and refuse to connect.
+Use a text editor to remove "localhost" lines from your `~/.ssh/known_hosts` file to overcome this issue (you will then be prompted to accept new fingerprints on restart).

 ### 4. Install Magento